 The Board of Horizon Oil have an absolute discretion to place an embargo on Restricted Personnel and / or employees and / or their respective associated parties trading in Horizon Oil securities at any time.

 Restricted Personnel must not enter into a hedging arrangement, deal in a financial derivative (including options) or enter into any other arrangement to protect against or limit the risk associated with a holding of Horizon Oil securities.

 10. Notification rules in relation to dealing in Horizon Oil securities

 Restricted Personnel are required to notify the relevant Nominated Representative of Horizon Oil of intended dealings in securities, by themselves or their associated parties, of Horizon Oil three days prior to such intended dealings.
 In the case of Directors, the Nominated Representative is the Chairman.
-In the case of all other Restricted Personnel, the Nominated Representative is the Chief Executive Officer.
+In the case of all other Restricted Personnel, the Nominated Representative is the Company Secretary.

 The notice must be in writing and shall include:

 - type of proposed transaction (purchase, sale, etc.); and

 Assuming the Nominated Representative does not advise that the intended dealing is prohibited, following completion of the proposed dealing, the member of Restricted Personnel must provide written confirmation to the relevant Nominated Representative that the dealing has occurred, and details of the price per security.

 The Nominated Representative shall send a copy of the written notice and confirmation to the Company Secretary of Horizon Oil.